kevlahan/wavetrisk_hydrostatic/Users_manual.md

     PHYSICS=true
 </code>
 </pre>
+This flag is automatically set for the `climate` test case.
 ### 5.2 NCAR topography
 Generates smoothed multiscale topography data for WAVETRISK from NCAR topography NetCDF files using `cube_to_target` program that remaps topography data from cubed-sphere grid to target grid (non-adaptive WAVETRISK grid at max_level) grid using rigorous remapping ([Lauritzen, Nair and Ullrich 2015](http:/doi.org/10.5194/gmd-8-3975-2015)).